Miami Wrongful Death Attorneys

 In civil suits, damages are frequently sought.
 These are financial rewards that are meant to tackle material losses and punish the negligent party for their actions or failure to act.
 There are two types of damages—compensatory and punitive.
 Compensatory damages are meant to cover actual financial and material losses that happened because of the accident or incident while punitive damages are meant to penalize negligent parties for their actions connected to the transpired events.
 In these cases, since there are no material losses, organizing these types of damages can be more difficult.

-An example of compensatory damages is when a loved one is killed in a serious car accident.
+An example of compensatory damages is when a loved one is killed in a serious car or truck accident.
 Compensatory damages pursued in a wrongful demise case would be pursued to cover any emergency medical care and related costs before the individual’s demise, funeral expenses, lost future earnings, the emotional distress connected to the demise, and the damage to the vehicle and any good inside of the vehicle.
 In specific cases, where there is deliberate, careless, and malicious behavior, punitive damages might also be given to the surviving family members.
 Unlike compensatory damages, there is a restriction to the amount of punitive damages that can be recovered.

 Regarding family members, spouses usually have claims for loss of companionship and the spouse’s emotional and even mental pain and suffering that came from the demise.
 In addition, the deceased individual’s minor children can be given damages for the lost benefits of their relationship with the deceased parent, as well as comfort and support.
 The only situation in which parents can recuperate are those where their child is still a minor and particularly for their emotional and mental pain and suffering and the lost relationship with the child.
 Adult children’s parents cannot usually recuperate in most cases.

-Call DLE Lawyers, Miami Wrongful Death Attorneys.
+Call DLE Lawyers, Miami Wrongful Death Lawyers.

 We have over 15 years of experience and won millions for our clients.
-Call now, available 24/7.
+Call now, we’re available 24/7.